chandruCS165/Facial-Expression-Recognition/README.md

 # Task 5: Train and Evaluate Model
 Train the CNN by invoking the model.fit() method.

-Use ModelCheckpoint() to save the weights associated with the higher validation accuracy.

 Observe live training loss and accuracy  plots in Jupyter Notebook for Keras.

-# Task 6: Save and Serialize Model as JSON String
-Sometimes, you are only interested in the architecture of the model, and  you don't need to save the weight values or the optimizer.

-Use to_json(), which uses a JSON string, to store the model architecture.

-# Task 7: Create a Flask App to Serve Predictions
-Use open-source code from "Video Streaming with Flask Example" to create a flask app to serve the model's prediction images directly to a web interface.

-# Task 8: Create a Class to Output Model Predictions
-Create a FacialExpressionModel class to load the model from the JSON file, load the trained weights into the model, and predict facial expressions.

-# Task 9: Design an HTML Template for the Flask App
-Design a basic template in HTML to create the layout for the Flask app.

-# Task 10: Use Model to Recognize Facial Expressions in Videos
-Run the main.py script to create the Flask app and serve the model's predictions to a web interface.

-Apply the model to saved videos on disk.